Oil prices spike 13% in a week. What the heck is going on?

 "You can't tweet about high oil prices and then apply sanctions on Iran and not expect prices to go higher," said Ben Cook, portfolio manager at BP Capital Fund Advisors.
 "The oil has to come from somewhere."

 It's been a wild stretch for crude.
-Oil prices rose sharply through the spring, as production collapsed in crisis-riddled Venezuela and traders anticipated Trump would withdraw the United States from the Iran nuclear deal.
+Oil prices rose sharply through the spring, as production collapsed in crisis-riddled Venezuela and traders anticipated Trump's withdrawal of the United States from the Iran nuclear deal.
 But crude hit a wall in late May after Saudi Arabia vowed to pump more.

 Related: Growing pains ripple across America's biggest oilfield